Ace6Rings/MUSIC-PLAYER/README.md

   To prevent any damage, I used mosfets which prevents both of them from turning on at the same time.<br>
   Additionally, I used the PRTR5V0U2X.
 It is a tvs diode which can prevent damage to the usbc and the board if something goes horribly wrong.

 The rest of the electronics can be found in the electronics subdirectory.
 You can also find the production files there too.
+For the reviewer, make sure to read the mini readme in the electronics directory.
 <img width="2547" height="3296" alt="step 1 (2)" src="https://github.com/user-attachments/assets/80affd2f-d546-4a83-a986-221c5e95ff83" />

 ## Mechanical